Is Pet Ownership Sustainable?

 Owning a pet has a lot of other consequences, besides providing companionship and love to people.
 More often than not, animals are treated like humans, as most pet owners perceive their animals as part of the family.
 There is nothing wrong with that until we start thinking about pets as another population of consumers living along with humans.

 Planet Earth is barely capable of sustaining 7.2 billion people, not to mention a community of cats and dogs twice as big as that.
-Here are some of the negative environmental ramifications of owning an animal can cause.
+According to the Guardian there are some negative environmental ramifications of owning an animal can cause.

 Increased Number of Plastic Trash Production

 Millions of people clean pet waste to non-biodegradable plastic bags and put them into trash bins, increasing the amount of plastic waste drastically.

 Moreover, animals’ food and accessories almost always come in plastic packages.
 Once the toy is unpacked, or the food is eaten, the plastic waste ends up in landfills.

 Cats and dogs, the most common home animals, are carnivores and omnivores, respectively.
 The process of raising animals for meat leaves a significant carbon footprint on the environment.